gek64/adbtool/README.md

 adb devices

 # if you want to get a list of installed apps on your device
-adb shell pm list packages > app.txt
+adb shell pm list packages | sort > app.txt

 # uninstall all apps
 adbtool uninstall -a